K4KarolE/31_I_aM_Db_Bee/README.md

 ## IMDb link in clipboard - Mandatory
 - You are requested to copy the link of the movie (or series, TV shows, ..)
-- It is more for the first-time users
 <div align="center">
     <img src="docs/guide/link_in_clipboard.png"</img>
 </div>